 PEDLS Yannis C. Yortsos — Lecture

 Along a different theme in this intersection, the quantitative understanding of social phenomena, e.g., in quantitative social sciences and economics, has benefited from the introduction of physical analogs and models (Econophysics).
-I suggest that additional new insights can also be offered from parallels with a different scientific field, and as presented in this talk, from Chemical Engineering.
-I will discuss some elementary such processes, where analogies with social phenomena can provide new insights.
-One possible result is the emergence of a singularity, namely faster than exponential growth, in innovation, which appears to characterize the recent extraordinarily fast pace of AI discussed previously.
+Yortsos suggests that additional new insights also can be offered from parallels with a different scientific field, and as presented in this talk, from chemical engineering.
+Yortsos will discuss some elementary such processes, where analogies with social phenomena can provide new insights.
+One possible result is the emergence of a singularity, namely faster than exponential growth, in innovation, that appears to characterize the recent extraordinarily fast pace of AI discussed previously.
 Related applications, including modeling contagion, such as the COVID-19 pandemic, are also beneficiaries of such an approach and will be briefly discussed.

 Yortsos has articulated the concept of Engineering+, which positions engineering as the empowering discipline of our times and the discipline that helps engineer a better world for all humanity.
-He has advocated a change of conversation about engineering and spearheaded in 2015 an engineering diversity initiative that is now adopted by more than 230 engineering schools.
-As a result of this change in narrative, USC Viterbi attracts a large number of previously under-represented demographic groups in engineering- and since 2019, the entering Fall class has been gender-balanced.
+He has advocated a change of conversation about engineering and, in 2015, spearheaded an engineering diversity initiative that is now adopted by more than 230 engineering schools.
+As a result of this change in narrative, USC Viterbi attracts a large number of previously under-represented demographic groups in engineering.
+Since 2019, the entering fall class has been gender-balanced.

 He is an associate member of the Academy of Athens and a fellow of the American Association for the Advancement of Science.
-In 2017 he received from the ASEE the President’s Award.
-Since November 2022 he serves as the Editor-in-Chief of PNAS Nexus, founded in 2021, as the only other scientific journal of the National Academies in more than 100 years."
+In 2017 he received the ASEE’s President’s Award.
+Since November 2022 he has served as the editor-in-chief of PNAS Nexus, founded in 2021, as the only other scientific journal of the National Academies in more than 100 years.

 Hosted by the College of Engineering and the Davidson School of Chemical Engineering.